 Hon.
 Silas Tiren (Moiben, JP): I had clearly explained, for it to be more punitive.
 Maybe you were not concentrating.
-I said in the justification of the Bill be proposed in the general penalty had both provided for offenses by the individual and the body corporate.
+I said in the justification, the proposed general penalty had provided for offences for both the individual and the body corporate.

 Further, the penalty was not punitive.
 It is very clear.
-The proposed amendment has provided for a higher penalty for deterrence and proposes to provide for offenses related to the body corporate in a separate clause proposed in the New Clause 92 A. I think it was not punitive enough.
+The proposed amendment has provided for a higher penalty for deterrence and proposes to provide for offences related to the body corporate in a separate clause proposed in the New Clause 92A.
+I think it was not punitive enough.